ceurws/ToolsEswc/README.md

 processEvaluationSet();
 transformToDomain();
 ```
-This assumes the Blazegraph storage to be running at `http://localhost:8080/bigdata`.
+The program store generated data in Blazegraph, detail information see `https://wiki.blazegraph.com/wiki/index.php/About_Blazegraph`.
+This assumes the Blazegraph storage to be running at `http://localhost:9999/blazegraph`.
 Use `storage.connect()` to connect another repository.

 After this, the storage should contain the complete extracted data.